BellRing Brands (BRBR)

 With $2.32 billion in revenue over the past 12 months, BellRing Brands is a small consumer staples company, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with retailers.
 On the bright side, it can grow faster because it has a longer list of untapped store chains to sell into.

-Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, a deceleration versus the last three years.
-Still, this projection is above average for the sector and suggests the market is forecasting some success for its newer products.
+Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a deceleration versus the last three years.
+Still, this projection is above average for the sector and implies the market sees some success for its newer products.

 6. Volume Growth